WHO WE ARE

 We appreciate the opportunity we have to be able to give back to the planet that allows us to do what we do.

 All of our sunglasses are handmade using sustainable materials.
-Most models feature a frame made completely from wood, while a few will have a hybrid wood/acetate frame.
-Some models will be made from repurposed skateboard deck wood and other repurposed materials.
+Most models feature a frame made completely from responsibly harvested wood.
 The coolest part: No two pieces of wood are alike.
 The same is true of our sunglasses, every pair is unique.

 All our shades are crafted with reinforced metal spring hinges enabling them to fit a wide range of head shapes.
 Also, our sunglasses use polarized lenses.
 Polarized lenses are ideal for performing activities outdoors due to their unique ability to block polarized light.
 Polarized light is the bright glare you see reflected off the surface of water or off a car's rear window.
 This makes for a more comfortable experience outside on a bright day whether you are commuting to work or angling some walleye.